liangy001/liangy001.github.io/_pages/about.md

 I am currently a software engineer at Google working on Edge TPU machine learning compiler.
 I am also faculty in the School of Electrical, Computer and Energy Engineering at ASU.
 I received my M.S. and B.E. from Chongqing University (supervised by [Prof. Dajiang Liu](http://www.cs.cqu.edu.cn/info/1275/3762.htm)), both in Computer Science.
 My research interests include:

--Hardware/Software Co-Design
+- Hardware/Software Co-Design
--Reconfigurable Accelerator
+- Reconfigurable Accelerator
--Processing in Memory
+- Processing in Memory

 You can find my CV here: [CV](../assets/CV.pdf).